Painful Lump in the Arch of My Foot [Exercises & Home Treatment]

 - Make sure that you have plantar fascitis before you treat it.

 - Your podiatrist will be able to help you with this.
-But this is a very common cause of pain in the foot and ankle, probably the most common cause.
+But this is a prevalent cause of pain in the foot and ankle, probably the most common cause.

-- It is especially frustrating to spend time & money treating something that you do not have!
+- It is especially frustrating to spend time & money treating a condition that you do not have!

 2) Stop the Heel Pain: